Apalutamide (By mouth)

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep this medicine in its original package.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how apalutamide works.
 Tell your doctor if you are using fexofenadine, gemfibrozil, itraconazole, midazolam, omeprazole, rifampin, rosuvastatin, or warfarin.

 - This medicine may cause birth defects if a man is using it when his partner becomes pregnant.
 Use an effective form of birth control during treatment with this medicine and for 3 months after the last dose.
 Tell your doctor right away if a pregnancy occurs while you are using this medicine.

 - Do not donate sperm during treatment with this medicine and for 3 months after your last dose.

-- Tell your doctor if you have a history of seizures, brain injury, stroke, or brain tumor.
+- Tell your doctor if you have diabetes, high cholesterol, high blood pressure, a history of heart disease, seizures, brain injury, stroke, or brain tumor.